-HED 434 Mental Hygiene

-Examination of the basic problems of mental hygiene encountered in the community.
+HED 434 Mental Hygiene (3) Examination of the basic problems of mental hygiene encountered in the community.
 Consideration given to emotional problems of childhood, adolescence, and adulthood.
 Three hours of lecture per week.

-HED 435 International Health Issues

-Discussion of health issues in other countries, as compared to the United States, with implications considered for global impact.
+HED 435 International Health Issues (3) Discussion of health issues in other countries, as compared to the United States, with implications considered for global impact.
 Three hours of lecture per week.
 Offered as needed.

-HED 436 Hygiene of the School Child

-In-depth study of the combination of factors affecting the health of children and adolescents and the impact of lifestyles on growth and development.
+HED 436 Hygiene of the School Child (3) In-depth study of the combination of factors affecting the health of children and adolescents and the impact of lifestyles on growth and development.
 Three hours of lecture per week.

-HED 437 Health Economics

-Discussion of the issues of optimum health and well-being and the cost to government, providers, and consumers.
+HED 437 Health Economics(3)Discussion of the issues of optimum health and well-being and the cost to government, providers, and consumers.
 Alternative methods of health care delivery and funding mechanisms considered.
 Three hours of lecture per week.
 Offered as needed.

-HED 438 Hygiene of Children and Adolescents

-Study of conditions found in childhood and adolescence and preventive measures to reduce the incidence and severity of these.
+HED 438 Hygiene of Children and Adolescents(3)Study of conditions found in childhood and adolescence and preventive measures to reduce the incidence and severity of these.
 Consideration of the control of risk factors and how lifestyle modification impacts development.
 Three hours of lecture per week.
 Offered as needed.

-HED 439 Review of Selected Health Material

-Study of published health materials available to the public to determine scientific accuracy and degree of value to consumers and professionals in the field.
+HED 439 Review of Selected Health Material (3) Study of published health materials available to the public to determine scientific accuracy and de- gree of value to consumers and professionals in the field.
 Three hours of lecture per week.
 Offered as needed.

-HED 471 Personal Health and Safety II

-Health problems associated with alcohol, tobacco, and narcotics use and the impact of such behavior on society's safety, economics, and health with implications for health promotion.
+HED 471 Personal Health and Safety II (3) Health problems associated with alcohol, tobacco, and narcotics use and the impact of such behavior on society's safety, economics, and health with implications for health promotion.
 Three hours of lecture per week.

-HED 472 Foundations of Safety

-Study of the basic assumptions which aid in understanding situations related to safety in the world in which we live.
+HED 472 Foundations of Safety (3) Study of the basic assumptions which aid in understanding situations related to safety in the world in which we live.
 Emphasis on human interactions and mutual impact.
 Three hours of lecture per week.

-HED 477 Human Sexuality

-Examination of the biological, psychological, and cultural dimensions of sexuality; exploration of controversial issues surrounding human sexuality as they impact human well-being and quality of life.
+HED 477 Human Sexuality (3) Examination of the biological, psychological, and cultural dimensions of sexuality; exploration of con- troversial issues surrounding human sexuality as they impact human well-being and quality of life.
 Three hours of lecture per week.

-HED 499 Supervised Individual Work/Research in Community Health (6)

-Directed internship with local health agencies or programs that includes close supervision and seminars.
+HED 499 Supervised Individual Work/Research in Community Health(6)Directed internship with local health agencies or programs that includes close supervision and semi- nars.
 Emphasis on improving professional competency in students and assisting them in relating theory to practice.
-One hour of lecture and five hours of laboratory per week.

-HUMAN PERFORMANCE COURSES

-The following Human Performance courses, with the exception of PE 111 and PE 112, may be used to satisfy "Other Requirements" in the various undergraduate degree plans referenced in other departments at the University:

-PE 100 Water Aerobics

-Aerobic activities conducted in water.
+One hour of lecture and five hours of laboratory per week. - HUMAN PERFORMANCE COURSES rformance courses, with the exception of PE 111 and PE 112, may be used to satisfy "Other Re- s undergraduate degree plans referenced in other departments at the University : PE 100 Water Aerobics (1) Aerobic activities conducted in water.
 Two hours of laboratory per week.
+PE 101 Bowling (1)